-One of the problems with mechanical keyboards is that there are few wireless ones which most people have become accustom too.
+One of the problems with mechanical keyboards is that there are few wireless ones that most people have become accustomed to.

 Below is a list of wireless mechanical keyboards we have found.
-If you have found one that works for you comment below.
+If you have found one that works for you, let us know in the comments below.

 As always be sure to read reviews on Amazon, forums, or elsewhere to be sure a unit is the right pick for you.

 *This site contains affiliate links for which a commission is earned.

 - Razer BlackWidow V3 Pro

 - CORSAIR K63

 - Anne Pro 2